expressjs/compression/README.md

 See [Node.js documentation](http://nodejs.org/api/zlib.html#zlib_memory_usage_tuning)
 regarding the usage.

+##### enforceEncoding

+This is the default encoding to use when the client does not specify an encoding in the request's [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header.

+The default value is `identity`.

 #### .filter

 The default `filter` function.
 This is used to construct a custom filter